ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

     - Ethiopia location ONLY
     -
   * - 13.2
-    - `PEM updates to fix mortality in moderate PEM and YLDs in all PEM <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/1a74f6815abacee6fc53c671afbf1fee5f44a22a/verification_and_validation/child_model/model_13.0_PEM.ipynb>`_
+    - `Add cat2.5 to moderate PEM risk attributable cause treshold in model spec to fix underestimation of moderate PEM mortality and morbidity <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/27e422d5261362a86cb7fbe442b4264bc314c1d4/verification_and_validation/child_model/model_13.0_PEM.ipynb>`_
     - Baseline
     - Baseline
+    - Ethiopia location ONLY
+    -
+  * - 13.3 National Ethiopia 2021 production runs
+    - No changes from 13.2
+    - All
+    - All
     - Ethiopia location ONLY
     -
   * - 14.0